aknackiron/testdroid-documentation/appium/examples/server-side-appium-in-tc-java/index.md

 ## Running locally

-* Launch Appium server as you would normally do when running local Appium tests
+* Launch Appium server as normally do when running local Appium tests
-* Make sure that the apk/ipa is named as *application.apk* or *application.ipa* at the root of your working directory.
+* Make sure that the apk/ipa is named as *application.apk* or *application.ipa* at the root of working directory.
 Alternatively edit *testdroid.properties* file to use another path
 * run `mvn test` or `mvn clean test` from the project root folder